 Prosperity Connection’s network of Excel Centers provides the perfect platform from which to offer our unique and inclusive suite of financial empowerment services for the betterment of individual households and the broader community.
 In addition to offering our services, Prosperity Connection staff places a special emphasis on tracking client outcomes.
 By monitoring key metrics such as credit score, debt load, asset attainment, and more, we are able to tailor client interventions for each individual to ensure the best opportunity for success.
 Additionally, we are able to provide an enhanced level of accountability to funders, communities, and other stakeholders invested in Prosperity Connection programming.

-Through new funding partnerships, Prosperity Connection has taken the opportunity to open three new Excel Centers throughout the St. Louis region in the past year.
+Through new funding partnerships, Prosperity Connection has opened a total of four Excel Centers throughout the St. Louis region in the past three years.

-St. John, MO Excel Center – The original North Oaks facility has moved to a cooperatively run venture in St. Louis County (2808 Endicott, St. John, MO 63114) through a partnership with St. Louis Community Credit Union (SLCCU) and Carrollton Bank.
+St. John, MO Excel Center – A cooperatively run venture in St. Louis County (2808 Endicott, St. John, MO 63114) through a partnership with St. Louis Community Credit Union (SLCCU) and Carrollton Bank.
 SLCCU, a low-income designated Community Development Financial Institution (CDFI), has provided Prosperity Connection with ample space for a new, more accessible location.
 Carrollton Bank, the original funding partner for the first Excel Center, will continue to provide significant support for our operations.
 By housing the Excel Center under the same roof as SLCCU, our educators are able to more easily connect clients to a trusted financial institution partner when the need for products and services arises.

 *This activity is financed (in part) through an allocation of Community Development Block Grant funds from the Department of Housing and Urban Development and the City of St. Louis’ Community Development Administration.